 For Rover Nominations

 - A Rover must have served at least five years as an Office Bearer at State or Region level, while remaining actively involved with their own Crew; or have made a significant contribution to the organisation and running of a major State event or activity over a period of at least five years, while remaining actively involved in their own Crew; or some combination of both criteria.

 - Where positions are held simultaneously, the qualifying period may be reduced accordingly.

-- Whether a Rover has gained the BP Scout Award or not has no relevance to this Award.
+- Whether a Rover has gained the Baden Powell Scout Award or not has no relevance to this Award.

-For all Rover Advisor nominations (including Rover Commissioners and Branch RAs)
+For all Rover Advisor nominations (including Rover Commissioners and State RAs)

 - A Rover Advisor must have served for a minimum if ten years and have obtained the Rover Woodbadge.